Alexandria's founded by Alexander

 Later on, I discovered that these caravanserais could be found alongside the entire network of trade routes, mainly throughout southeastern Europe and Asia.
 Also, the very concept was not an Ottoman invention as I was led to believe initially but existed already in Achaemenid Persia and even in Assyria.

 All in all, I always found these caravanserais highly fascinating, but my encounter with the Sultan Han or Sultanhani in Kervansaray always remains my standard reference point.
 This quite impressive building covers a surface of 4,900 m2 and dates from 1226.
-It is much larger than a castle and is fortified in a similar way with strong defense towers at the corners.
+It is much larger than a castle and is fortified similarly with strong defense towers at the corners.
 It has a rectangular shape, much deeper than wide with one single entrance gate to ensure security.
 This gate is decorated with lace brickwork as seen on mosques and gives access to a large open courtyard measuring 44 x 58 meters.
 At its center stands a square two stories high kiosk-mosque, which is said to be the oldest example in Turkey.

 Another, very much commercialized caravanserai is the one of Ilhara in Cappadocia.
 This one has been heavily restored to be used for the entertainment of tourists.

 A few years later, I visited the han of Alara-han on the road from Alanya to Antalya.
 This building is relatively small and measures only 34.5 x 45m.
 An inscription above the entrance gate tells us that it was built in 1231 by Alaeddin Keykubad I. It is said that it served the needs of the sultan when he traveled from Konya to his winter quarters in Alanya.
 Maybe that explains the size.
-Although this han is hailed for its construction technique, details and proportions, I am not impressed.
-It has been converted into a true tourist attraction with the inevitable souvenir shops, restaurants and gathering places of all kinds.
+Although this han is hailed for its construction technique, details, and proportions, I am not impressed.
+It has been converted into a true tourist attraction with the inevitable souvenir shops, restaurants, and gathering places of all kinds.

 In Syria, I am confronted with the caravanserai of Qalaat al-Madiq, actually located at the foot of the ancient city of Apamea.
 This is a sizable building from the 16th century displaying a fully paved courtyard.
 In the middle is a stairway that once led to the well but it has now been sealed off.
 Overall, the caravanserai has not been tended with care, but interestingly it houses a few select finds from Apamea.
 The best and most beautiful artifact definitely is the Roman mosaic of Socrates and the Wise Men from the 3rd century AD.
 Unfortunately, I am not allowed to take pictures inside!